Water Jet Cutting

 Products created with a CNC Water Jet machine range from highly intricate, custom artistic pieces to precision-cut industrial parts for major industries.
 The most successful products leverage the Water Jet's key strengths: its ability to cut virtually any material without a heat-affected zone and to create highly complex shapes.

-Our Water Jet is capable of attaining accuracy down to .0005 and repeatability down to .001 inches and cut virtually any material, from modern metals to highly engineered materials.
+Our Water Jet is capable of attaining accuracy of +/- 0.005 and repeatability down to .001 inches and cut virtually any material, from modern metals to highly engineered materials.
 Materials commonly cut with a Water Jet include textiles, rubber, foam, plastics, leather, composites, stone, tile, glass (except tempered glass), metals, food, paper, and much more.
 The process produces a part with a smooth finish and little to no deburring required.

 Watch our Water Jet cutting